fastrde/abee/README.md

 Extends your meteor app with Abees scaffolding capabilities and generate the chosen directory structure.

+#### config

+    $ abee config make

+scaffolds a config by scanning your apps directory structure.
+Used to generate new design pattern configurations.
+**This config is not usable out of the box.** You have to complete the "createFiles" and "addToFiles" sections.

+    $ abee config list

+lists existing design pattern configurations

 #### create

     $ abee create <YourAppName> <?design-pattern>